Sure Dividend

-The Dividend Aristocrats are a select group of 68 companies in the S&P 500 Index, with 25+ consecutive years of dividend increases.
-We believe the Dividend Aristocrats are among the best dividend stocks to buy-and-hold for the long term.
+The Dividend Aristocrats are a select group of 69 companies in the S&P 500 Index that have increased their dividends for 25+ consecutive years.
+We believe they are among the best dividend stocks to buy and hold for the long term.

 Retail heavyweight Walmart Inc. (WMT) is one of the better-known Dividend Aristocrats.
 It is widely recognized, not just for its strong brand and industry dominance, but also for its long dividend history.